CWSC evidence-based workshops are open to postdoctoral fellows from across the disciplines and professions.

 Abstracts: Communicating Research Findings With Brevity and Concision

 Abstracts play a vital role in the communication of research.
-Studies show that abstracts are the most frequently read part of a research article, and that abstracts help researchers determine whether or not to read the entire study.
-But how do writers communicate the relevance and legitimacy of their research to members of the discipline?
+Studies show that abstracts are the most frequently read part of a research article: abstracts help researchers determine whether or not to read the entire study.
+But how do writers communicate the relevance and legitimacy of their research to members of the discipline, and beyond?
+This evidence-based workshop introduces two typical structures for abstracts, while accounting for differences in disciplines and purposes.
+Participants will write or revise an abstract during dedicated writing time.

 Conclusions in Research Articles: Writing